 If you want to save consistently you need to know all of you outgoings, and what you have coming in.
 Whether you use a spreadsheet, and app or pen and paper, make sure you know what your monthly outgoings are, then you know how much you can afford to set aside each month as savings.

 If you have never done a budget before, use your bank statements to help you.
 Start with monthly costs that do not vary, such as mortgage or rent, council tax, insurance policies.
+There are some great mortgage calculators online to help you understand your repayments, like this one here.
 Then look at other outgoings and allocate a realistic budget for food, petrol, and other variables.
 Finally allocate money for nice to haves such as meals out, and other entertainment.
 Which have a great household budget guide to get you started.

 2 Make Your Savings Stick